 Mastitis is a breast infection in the breast tissue.
-Breast infections are mostly caused by bacteria found on normal skin.
+Breast infections are caused mainly by bacteria found on normal skin.
 The bacteria usually enter through cracked nipples.
-The infection is in the fatty tissue of the breast, which creates a swollen breast and pain in the breast tissue.
+The infection is in the breast's fatty tissue, creating a swollen breast and pain.

 Things That Could Cause a Breast Infection

-- Sore or cracked nipples, although it may develop without an open wound.
+- Sore or cracked nipples, although infection may develop without an open wound.

-- Not draining your beasts sufficiently, which causes blocked milk ducts.
+- Not draining your beasts sufficiently causes blocked milk ducts.

 Symptoms of Breast Infection